 There is a high level of participation in aviation in New Zealand, with approximately one aircraft per thousand people in this country - one of the highest aircraft per capita ratios in the world.
-As at July 2016, there are 5,021 aircraft registered in New Zealand or operating under CAA certification.
+As Of April 2017, 5,129 aircraft registered in New Zealand or operating under CAA certification.